 - Remove all the shares from the NAS device.
 See Manage your NAS shares.

 - Remove all the proxies attached to the device.
 See Manage NAS proxies for NAS devices.

 Select the workload from the Protect menu.
 Note that if the All Organizations menu is enabled, you have to first select an organization that has your NAS device and then select the workload.

 In the navigation pane on the left, click All Devices.

 - The right pane displays a list of all the NAS devices.
 Select the NAS device that needs to be deleted, click more options, and then click Delete.

 - Click Yes in the Delete Confirmation dialog box.

 Note: A NAS device can be deleted even if a NAS share auto-discovery is in progress.

-This deletes the NAS device from Phoenix Management Console.
+This deletes the NAS device from Hybrid Workloads Management Console.